katgit/VideoRecordings/README.md

 3. **Create a Sequence**: Drag your first clip onto the Timeline panel.
 This automatically creates a "Sequence" that matches your video's resolution and frame rate.
 4. **Arrange and Merge**: Drag the rest of your clips onto the timeline, snapping them end-to-end in the order you want them to appear.

+## Cutting/Removing sections

+If you have a section in the middle of a clip (like a mistake in a terminal command) that you want to remove:

+1. **Select the Razor Tool**: Press the 'C' key on your keyboard (or click the razor icon in the toolbar).
+2. **Make your cuts**: Click on the clip at the exact frame where the unwanted section starts, then click again where it ends.
+3. **Delete the section**: Switch back to the Selection Tool (press 'V'), click the middle segment you just created, and hit Backspace or Delete.
+4. **Close the gap**: Right-click the empty space (the "gap") and select Ripple Delete.
+This slides all following clips over so there’s no black screen.